-How should the bound $\overline R$ on worst-case risk be chosen?
-This choice depends on how one trades off efficiency when $b$ is small against robustness when $b$ is large.
-As noted by \citet{bickel_parametric_1984} in his analysis of the granular case where $\mathcal{B}=\{0,\infty\}$, it is often possible to greatly improve the risk at $b=0$ relative to the unbiased estimator $Y_U$ in exchange for modest increases in risk in the worst case.
-Similarly, we find that moderate choices of $\overline R$ equal to $20\%$ or $50\%$ above the risk of $Y_U$ yield large efficiency improvements in our applications when $b$ is small.
+In such cases, it may be attractive to temper the degree of adaptation that takes place by restricting attention to estimators that exhibit worst case risk no greater than a constant $\bar R$.
+Online Appendix Section~\ref{constrained_adaptation_sec_appx} details how to compute such a constrained adaptive estimator.
+As noted by \citet{bickel_parametric_1984} in his analysis of the granular case where $\mathcal{B}=\{0,\infty\}$, it is often possible to greatly improve the risk at $b=0$ relative to the unbiased estimator $Y_U$ in exchange for modest increases in risk when $b=\infty$.
+Similarly, we find that setting $\overline R$ to $50\%$ above the risk of $Y_U$ yields large efficiency improvements when $b$ is small.

-One way of measuring these tradeoffs, suggested by \citet{de_chaisemartin_empirical_2020}, is to look for an estimator where the best-case decrease in risk relative to $Y_U$ is greater than the worst-case increase in risk over $Y_U$.
-We show numerically in Online Appendix \ref{appdx:nearly_adaptive_approx} that this property holds for the constrained soft-thresholding version of our estimator so long as $\overline R$ is less than $70\%$ above the risk of $Y_U$, and that it holds even for unconstrained soft-thresholding ($\overline R=\infty$) when $\rho^2$ is less than 0.86.
-The optimally adaptive estimator exhibits similar properties: depictions of its performance as a function of $\rho^2$---both when unconstrained and when $\overline R$ is set at 120\% of the risk of $Y_U$---are provided in Online Appendix Figure~\ref{fig:rel_risk}.
+The constrained adaptive estimator bears some similarity to the ERM estimator. \cite{de_chaisemartin_empirical_2020} prove that the maximal risk decrease of $\delta_{ERM}$ relative to the risk of the unbiased estimator is larger than the maximal risk increase of $\delta_{ERM}$ relative to the unbiased estimator.
+Through numerical calculations reported in a prior version of this paper \citep{armstrong2023adapting}, we find that this property holds for the constrained soft-thresholding version of our estimator so long as $\overline R$ is less than $70\%$ above the risk of $Y_U$.
+Remarkably, the property holds even for unconstrained soft-thresholding ($\overline R=\infty$) so long as $\rho^2$ is less than 0.86.

-Our approach can also be generalized to explore other ways of trading off risk across different values of $b$ or different parameter spaces $\mathcal{C}_B$.
-The constrained adaptation problem~\eqref{t_constrained_adaptation_eq} can be interpreted as an adaptation problem that places weights on the parameter spaces $\mathcal{C}_B$ under consideration by rewriting it as